valohai/docs/source/index.rst

         **Why do some of my executions get queued?** 🕓

         * Each machine type on Valohai has a maximum scale setting that determines how many parallel executions can be ran per machine type.
-The setting can be configured from your organisations environment settings, if you're running Valohai workers in your own cloud environment or on-premises hardware.
+The setting can be configured from your organization's environment settings, if you're running Valohai workers in your own cloud environment or on-premises hardware.
     ..

     .. card::